nplrkn/alsoran/documentation/backlog.md

+# CURRENT - Dataplane
+- use dashmap throughout
+- mock_amf becomes mock_5gc
+- SDAP / PDCP should be added/stripped
+- With O-RAN-SC ODU
+- standardize handler->workflow result handling and logging (who logs message, who forms failure) across CU-CP and CU-UP
+- multiple TNLAs on CU-UP?
+- >1 CU-UP?

+# NEXT UP
+- Session deletion (including on different worker)

+# TECH DEBT
 ## O-RAN O-DU interop
 - avoid need for recompile of ODU by enabling O1 (but we need to recompile it anyway to set ratio = 20)
 - document a method that other people could use to test ODU
-- don't set up SRB + 2 DBRs if all we need is one session = one DRB
+- don't set up SRB + 2 DRBs if all we need is one session = one DRB
-- FV regression test to reduce dependency on running with live ODU

-# NEXT UP
-- Dataplane with O-RAN SC ODU
-- Session deletion (including on different worker)

 ## SCALE OUT / MULTIPLE TNLA
 - Allow AMF to specify 2nd endpoint - ask worker 1